isaac-adebayo/airbnb-clone-project/README.md

 ## 📝Learning Objectives
 By completing this project, I was able to:
-- Learn to implement responsive UI/UX designs <br>
+- Learn to implement responsive UI/UX designs
 - Understand how to structure a complex web application
 - Practice working in a team with defined roles
 - Develop skills in component-based frontend architecture